A Foodcentric Life

 Bake the Cake

-• Scrape batter into the pan and smooth to the edges with a flexible spatula.
+• Scrape batter into the pan and smooth to the edges with a flexible spatula or mini off-set spatula.
 Starting at the outer edge, place the cherries cut side down on top of the batter completely covering the top.
-Sprinkle the top with the 3 teaspoons extra sugar if desired and.
-Bake cake until golden on top, 45-55 minutes or until a cake tester, toothpick or paring knife inserted in the center comes out clean, and top is lightly golden.
+Sprinkle the top with the 2-3 teaspoons of extra sugar if desired.

 Cool Cake and Serve